 Trump trial could end soon; Alexander says no to witnesses

-WASHINGTON -- Republican Sen. Lamar Alexander of Tennessee declared late Thursday he will oppose calling more witnesses in U.S. President Donald Trump's impeachment trial, all but dashing Democratic efforts to hear more testimony and boosting chances the Senate will vote quickly to acquit the president.
+WASHINGTON -- Republican Sen. Lamar Alexander of Tennessee will oppose calling more witnesses in U.S. President Donald Trump's impeachment trial, all but dashing Democratic efforts to hear more testimony and boosting odds the Senate will vote imminently to acquit without new testimony, in a matter of days.

+Republican Sen. Susan Collins of Maine said late Thursday she would vote to allow witnesses in the impeachment trial, building momentum for the Democrats' effort.

+But Alexander then said in a statement there was "no need for more evidence," giving the Trump team the likelihood of a Senate vote in its direction.

-The retiring senator announced his decision by releasing a statement after senators finished a long question-and-answer session with the House Democrats prosecuting the charges and Trump's lawyers defending the president.
-It's a career-capping move by the 79-year-old lawmaker and former governor with a centrist streak in GOP politics.
+Collins, a centrist senator announced her decision after the Senate concluded a long question-and-answer session with the House Democrats prosecuting the charges and Trump's lawyers defending him.

-Alexander, Collins and Lisa Murkowski of Alaska were playing an over-sized role in the final hours of debate with pointed questions ahead of crucial votes.
-Another, Sen. Mitt Romney, R-Utah, has made clear he will vote for witnesses.

-"There is no need for more evidence," Alexander said in his statement.

-While he said it was "inappropriate"' for the president to ask Ukraine to investigate a political rival Joe Biden, he said the House charges, even if true, "do not meet the Constitution's `treason, bribery, or other high crimes and misdemeanours' standard for an impeachable offence."

-Collins said she wanted both sides, the House Democrats prosecuting the case and the president's defence attorneys, to agree on "a limited and equal number of witnesses for each side.
+Collins said in a statement, "The most sensible way to proceed would be for the House Managers and the President's attorneys to attempt to agree on a limited and equal number of witnesses for each side.
 If they can't agree, then the Senate could choose the number of witnesses."

-A vote on witnesses, expected Friday, could lead to an abrupt end of the trial with the expected acquittal.
-Or, now less likely, it could bring days, if not weeks more argument as Democrats press to hear testimony from former national security adviser John Bolton and others.
+But Alexander said that "there is no need for more evidence to prove something that has already been proven and that does not meet the U.S. Constitution's high bar for an impeachable offence."

+Collins, Aexander and Lsa Murkowski of Alaska were playing an over-sized role in the final hours of debate with pointed questions ahead of crucial votes.
+Another Republican senator, Mitt Romney of Utah, has made clear he will vote for witnesses.

-In Thursday night's debate, Murkowski drew a reaction when she asked simply: "Why should this body not call Ambassador Bolton?"
+Murkowksi drew a reaction during the debate when she asked simply: "Why should this body not call Ambassador Bolton?"

-Alexander had captured attention just before the dinner break when he questioned partisanship in the proceedings thus far.
+Alexander of Tennessee captured attention just before the dinner break when he questioned partisanship in the proceedings thus far.

 In response to Alexander and others, Democrat Rep. Zoe Lofgren of California, a congressional staffer during Watergate and now a House prosecutor, told the senators that the Nixon impeachment also started as a partisan inquiry.
 A bipartisan consensus emerged only after Republicans -- including staunch Nixon supporters -- saw enough evidence to change their minds, she said.